motapinto/java-minus-compiler/README.md

 The compiler detects the following semantic errors:

 - Duplicated imports
-- Redeclarations of variables
+- Redeclaration of variables
-- Redeclarations of methods
+- Redeclaration of methods
-- Redeclarations of function parameters
+- Redeclaration of function parameters
 - Missing imports
 - Invalid Types used
 - Accessing length of a non array